 Once accepted, the radiology training programme takes five years to complete.
 During this time, a radiology trainee is known as a radiology registrar, works full time and is often required to be on-call.
 All study is performed out of hours.
 In their first year, registrars must pass an examination in medical physics and anatomy.
 Once successful, registrars continue their basic radiology training, familiarising themselves with common imaging modalities (types of tests/scans) such as plain X-rays, fluoroscopy, ultrasound, CT (Computed Tomography), nuclear medicine, paediatric radiology, gynaecological and obstetric radiology, angiography, interventional radiology as well as MRI (Magnetic Resonance Imaging).
 In their fourth year, candidates are then eligible to sit a final examination.
 Success in this examination allows candidates to become Fellows of the College of Radiologists once five years have been completed.
 Candidates are then entitled to the postscript FRANZCR – Fellow of the Royal Australasian and New Zealand College of Radiologists and may work unsupervised in private practice and/or the public hospital system.

 Radiologists may then choose to undergo a further dedicated year or two in a particular subspecialty field of radiology, such as, neuroradiology, musculoskeletal imaging, body imaging, interventional radiology, paediatric radiology and nuclear medicine, to name a few.

-Details of the training of our principal radiologist at Melbourne Radiology Clinic, Dr George Koulouris are available on this website.
+Details of the training of our principal radiologists at Melbourne Radiology Clinic, Dr George Koulouris, and Dr Tim Dickson are available on this website.